LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

       must use the file name followed by "_HPP"; e.g., "MYCLASS_HPP" as above.

-3.4.3 Each header file **must** contain a comment section that includes the RAJA copyright and release statement (item 3).
+3.4.3 Each header file **must** contain a comment section that includes the CS Toolkit copyright and release statement (item 3).

-      See Section 4 for details.
+      See :ref:`docsec-label` for details.

 3.4.4 All necessary header file inclusion statements (item 4) **must** appear immediately after copyright and release statement and before any forward declarations, type definitions, etc.

-3.4.5 Any necessary forward declarations (item 5) for types defined outside the RAJA namespace **must** appear after the header include statements and before the RAJA namespace statement.
+3.4.5 Any necessary forward declarations (item 5) for types defined outside the project namespace **must** appear after the header include statements and before the Toolkit project namespace statement.

 3.4.6 All types defined and methods defined in a header file **must** be included in a namespace.

-      Either the main "RAJA" namespace (item 6) or a namespace nested within the RAJA namespace (item 7) may be used, or both may be used.
+      Either the project "asctoolkit" namespace (item 6) or a namespace nested within the project namespace (item 7) may be used, or both may be used.
 A closing brace ( "}" ) is required to close each namespace declaration (items 6b and 7b) before the closing '#endif' for the header file include guard.

+.. note :: Change this when we change the namespace.

-3.4.7 Forward declarations needed **must** appear first in the "RAJA" or nested namespace before any other statements (item 8).
+3.4.7 Forward declarations needed **must** appear first in the "asctoolkit" or nested namespace before any other statements (item 8).

+.. note :: Change this when we change the namespace.

 3.4.8 All class and other type definitions (item 9) **must** appear after header file inclusions and forward declarations.
 A proper class